lwthatcher/graph-test/README.md

-# Graph-Test
+# Two-Shot
-A python proof-of-concept scripts for getting a simple version of graph-cut to work.
+A quick proof-of-concept look at combining segmentation methods such as OSVOS and Grab-Cut to enable a simple form of interactive video object segmentation.

 ```
-MORE COMING SOON!
+MORE INFO PENDING
 ```